 Why long prompts are challenging

 Since ChatGPT launched, there has been a ton of research into prompt engineering.
-There are now several established design principles, like including specific instructions, demonstrating in-context examples, and using chain-of-thought reasoning.
+There are now several established design principles, like including specific instructions, demonstrating in-context examples, and using chain-of-thought prompting.

 These principles do really work, but they lead to longer prompts, which can be harder to handle.